Tredegar Iron Works: Lincoln statue

-In 2000, the former Tredegar Iron Works facility overlooking the James River near downtown Richmond became the site of the main Visitor's Center of the Richmond National Battlefield Park.
+In 2000, the former Tredegar Iron Works facility overlooking the James River near downtown Richmond became the site of the main Visitor Center of the Richmond National Battlefield Park.
 Sculptor David Frech of Newburgh, New York, was commissioned by The United States Historical Society of Richmond to commemorate the historic arrival of Abraham Lincoln and his son Tad Lincoln and their tour of the burnt-out Union-captured Richmond, Virginia, April 4, 1865, 10 days before his assassination.

 Funds were raised by the Historical society through donations and the selling of miniature versions of the statue as well as bronzed resin copies.
 The statue, much like the Arthur Ashe Monument, received a wide array of criticism for its placement.
 Traditionally reserved for statues of key figures of the Confederacy protests were held at the unveiling April 5, 2003, namely by the Sons of Confederate Veterans.
 Robert H. Kline, chairman of the historical society, the Richmond-based nonprofit company that commissioned the statue stated that the statue was for the purpose of reconciliation "He came on a mission of peace and reconciliation and I think the statue will serve that purpose for a very long time."

 Dignitaries at the installation ceremony included former governors Douglas Wilder and Gerald L. Baliles, former mayor of Richmond, then-Lt.
 Governor, and future Governor Tim Kaine, and then-Mayor of Richmond Rudy McCollum.
 The dedication ceremony was buzzed by a plane trailing a banner proclaiming Sic semper tyrannis, which is not only Virginia's motto (meaning "Thus always to tyrants"), but also what John Wilkes Booth, according to his diary, called out while assassinating Lincoln.

 The statue is made of a bronze cast depicting Lincoln and his son Tad on a bench with Lincoln's arm around his son.
 The bench was deliberately made long enough so that viewers may sit next to either statue on the bench to take photographs.
 The words "To Bind Up The Nation's Wounds" from Lincoln's Second Inaugural Address are carved into granite behind them.